quangis/transforge/README.md

     >>> Int <= UInt
     False

-Higher-order types take other types as parameters, allowing us to combine types.
+*Complex types* take other types as parameters.
 For example, `Set(Int)` could represent a set of integers.
-Note that this is automatically a subtype of `Set(Any)`.
+This would automatically be a subtype of `Set(Any)`.

     >>> Set = Operator("Set", 1)
     >>> Set(Int) <= Set(Any)
     True

-A special higher-order type is `Function`, which describes a transformation.
+A special complex type is `Function`, which describes a transformation.
 For convenience, to create functions, the right-associative infix operator `**` has been overloaded, resembling the function arrow.
 A function that takes multiple types can be [rewritten](https://en.wikipedia.org/wiki/Currying) to a sequence of functions.